-Right here you can find literature about Health condition, Impairment, Activity limitation, Personal factors and Environmental factors.
+Right here you can find different literature about Cerebral Palsy, Health condition, Impairment, Activity limitation, Personal factors and Environmental factors.

 To help you as a professional and the community.